Depression is a common but serious mood disorder. To be diagnosed with depression, the symptoms must be present for at least two weeks.

 According to WHO estimate, there are almost 350 million depression sufferers in the world and by 2020; depression will become the leading global disease burden, i.e. a disease with which one lives for years.

 If you still think that depression takes a toll only on personal life and can be easily overcome, then you’re grossly mistaken.
 The blues of depression have spread their fangs to your workplace as well, disrupting professional lives.
 In fact, corporate depression has become a major cause of concern for both the employers and employees worldwide.

 A research study based on the World Mental Health Survey Initiative of WHO found out that the highest rate of major depression in the world happens in India with the figure as high as 35.9%.

 The PPC Worldwide survey on Indian companies reiterated this point.
 According to the study conducted in 2012, more than 62% of health concerns in India Inc. are due to work stress.

-It is an overwhelmingly distressing disorder of the Mind
+Depression is an overwhelmingly distressing disorder of the mind.

 Depression has a different meaning for every individual.
 While some people look at it as living amidst imminent disaster, others may feel inert, void and indifferent or restless and aggressive.

 Whatever be the variations in their experiences, depression takes a toll not only on your mental stability but your physical health too.

 1. Depression is often confused with Sadness.
 It is believed that in coping with the challenges and disappointments in life, one experiences downswing or melancholy that the individual can overcome in due course of time.
 But depression is beyond just feeling low.